Lead guitar, lead vocals

 Dave formed The Noel Redding Band with Noel, Les Sampson and Eric Bell – after false starts with Pete Kircher, Micky Gee and Mick Taylor - two singles, two albums on RCA and four major US tours.
 Another album was eventually released later on Dave’s own Mouse Record label.
 He then formed White Line with Jimmy McCulloch and his brother Jack, 2 singles and one album.
 Dave met Carl Wilson and Bruce Johnson in London in 1977 and went to California on the Beach Boys payroll.
 He formed a band in Los Angeles with members of Spirit, JoJo Gunne and The Undisputed Truth - all Dave’s songs, some of which were later released on his second solo album under the name The Dream Machine.
 Jimmy McCulloch instigated another new LA band featuring Jim, Dave, Carl Wilson and Terry Kath (Chicago).
 Sadly Terry died and so, prematurely, did the band.
 Songwriter throughout for Southern Music, ATV Music, Screen Gems and Heath-Levy.

 Dave joined the Royal Navy in 1979 and after active service in the Falklands War and elsewhere, retired as Commander in 1992, set up Mouse Records and formed Shut Up Frank (see Mick Avory).
 He collaborated on and off with Tim Rose from 1974 until Tim’s death in 2002 including shows in Ireland and England and three albums.
-Dave has been a member of the Kast Off Kinks for 20 years.
+Dave has been a member of the Kast Off Kinks since the beginning in 1994.